ScryEngineering/scrygroup.com/content/tutorial-pages/python-excepthook-logging.md

 patch_threading_excepthook()
 ```

-If maintaining the threading information matters we can modify our excepthook caller in the patch code to be as follows:
+If maintaining the threading information matters we can modify how our `excepthook` is called in the patch code to as follows:

 ```python
 sys.excepthook(*sys.exc_info(), thread_identifier=threading.get_ident())